jasonandersen/bowling/README.md

 This is a simple command line application that will track and display a user's bowling game score.
 The original software was built as part of a Test-Driven Development (TDD) exercise.
 It has been extended to use as an example for Cucumber testing.

-If you have Maven configured to run on your system, running the application from a bash shell is simple:
+If you have Maven configured to run on your system, run the application by navigating to the directory and issue this command:
 ```
     ./bowl
 ```